RocketChat/docs-old/user-guides/federation/README.md

 ## Inviting remote users and chatting

 If you click on one of those listed users, you will invite them to your server without login access.
-Also, you and everyone else on your server, will be able to chat with that new remote user.
+Also, you and everyone else on your server will be able to chat with that new remote user.

 ![Chat](./chat.png){:style="width='100%' height='auto'"}